 American Airlines AAdvantage Award Travel Costs & Partner Airlines

-Before we get started, there are two important factors that aren’t covered in this post:
+Before we get started, two important factors aren’t covered in this post: award pricing and redemption partners.

 Award pricing

-The number of miles you need and the taxes and fees you’ll pay out-of-pocket are determined by the type of points you redeem.
+The number of miles you need and the taxes and fees you’ll pay out of pocket are determined by the type of points you redeem.
 In many cases, the costs in miles and money can be more important than other rules.
+This post isn't about how much you'll spend for an AA award or a comparison of AA's booking prices against competitors.

 Redemption partners